tokio-rs/website/content/docs/getting-started/hello-world.md

 with a value representing the work of creating a TCP stream.
 We'll see down below when this work _actually_ gets executed.

-The `and_then` method yields the stream once it has been created. `and_then` is an example of a combinator function that defines how asynchronous work will be processed.
+The `and_then` method receives the stream once it has been created. `and_then` is an example of a combinator function that defines how asynchronous work will be processed.

-Each combinator function takes ownership of necessary state as well as the callback to perform and returns a new `Future` that has the additional "step" sequenced.
-A `Future` is a value representing some computation that will complete at some point in the future.
+Each combinator function takes ownership of necessary state as well as the callback to perform previous steps, and returns a new `Future` that has the additional "step" sequenced.

 It's worth reiterating that returned futures are lazy, i.e., no work is performed when calling the combinator.
-Instead, once all the asynchronous steps are sequenced, the final `Future` (representing the entire task) is "spawned" (i.e., run).
-This is when the work that was previously defined starts getting run.
+Instead, once all the asynchronous steps are sequenced, the final `Future` (representing the entire task) is 'spawned' (i.e., run).
+This is when the previously defined work starts getting run.
 In other words, the code we've written so far does not actually create a TCP stream.

 We will be digging more into futures (and the related concepts of streams and sinks)